 - Alterations to improve commercial use of the property

 Here’s a breakdown of the general 203k loan process:

-- The buyer finds a home that they like, but it’s in disrepair.
+- The buyer finds a home they like, but it’s in disrepair.

 - The buyer talks to their loan professional about the FHA 203k.
 Although they were pre-approved for regular FHA or conventional financing, they most likely need to be re-approved for a 203k loan.
 The loan professional issues another pre-approval based on the estimated purchase price and repair costs, plus other 203k-related fees.

 - The buyer will find a general contractor to work up a detailed bid of all repairs.
 When the bid is complete, the buyer and lender receive a copy.